 In the final position, White is up by 20 points and down by one king.

-The kings are the targets on a chess board.
+The kings are the targets on a chessboard.
 Their positions direct the course of the game.
 We must always keep one eye focused on each king.
-All strategy is related to safety of the two kings.
+All chess strategy is related to the safety of the two kings.
 The main strategic goals in chess are to protect your own king and to attack the opponent’s king.

 Let’s look at the kings in the following diagram (white to move)

 On the surface, both kings look safe behind their pawns.
 But it takes more than castling to safeguard a king.
-The black king is in danger here for two reasons: His defending pieces are not match for the four white attackers (Qd2, Re1, Bd3, Bf4) and the advance of the black h- pawn makes it easier for White to open lines.
+The black king is in danger here for two reasons: His defending pieces are no match for the four white attackers (Qd2, Re1, Bd3, Bf4), and the advance of the black h- pawn makes it easier for White to open lines.

 Sometimes it’s a good idea to make an escape square for your king by moving the h-pawn.
 Nobody wants to be mated on the back rank.
 But in this case, it’s the weak spot that tumbles the wall.